elena-vaiksnoraite/elena-vaiksnoraite.github.io/_pages/talks.md

 <li>Culicover, C. Alishahi, A. & E. Vaikšnoraitė.
 2016.
 The constructional evolution of grammatical functions and the thematic representation of events.
 Events in Language & Cognition March 2, 2016 Gainesville, FL</li>

 </ul>

+<b> Posters </b>

+Vaikšnoraitė, E. 2019.
+Russian is the new Czech: An experimental study of genitive of negation, Formal Approaches to Slavic Linguistics, Stony Brook, USA</li>